Nanor-Bright-Suka/Trello-Clone-API/README.md

 A RESTful API backend for a Trello-like project management application.
 Built with Node.js, Express, Typescript and Prisma.
-This API allows users to manage Boards, Lists, and Tasks with full CRUD operations and authentication.
+This API allows users to manage Boards, Lists, and Card with full CRUD operations and authentication.

 ================================================================================

 Features:
   - User registration and authentication (JWT-based)
-  - Create, Read, Update, Delete Boards, Lists, and Tasks
+  - Create, Read, Update, Delete Boards, Lists, and Cards

 ================================================================================